brewconomist/brewcompute/README.md

 ### INSTALLATION

-This code is written for Python 3.
+Brewcompute is written for Python 3.

 Be careful to use the Python 3 version of virtualenv if you wish to edit, test and run the code.